MagAO-Clio/observing/motors.md

 Motors
 ======

-Clio uses Parker OEM750 cryogenic motors.
+Clio uses Parker OEM750 cryogenic stepper motors.
 There are no encoders so we home the motors before each move, so a filter change (which moves 2 motors) takes about 2--3 minutes.

 Motors and Wheels